togiberlin/ui-ux-designer-roadmap/README.md

 If you have any improvements, don't hesitate to post an [issue](https://github.com/togiberlin/designer-roadmap/issues) or make a [pull request](https://github.com/togiberlin/designer-roadmap/pulls) 🙃

 ## 🚀 Introduction
 Creating a successful tech startup depends on many factors.
 Having an aesthetic ```user interface (UI)``` and a great ```user experience (UX)``` are integral parts of entrepreneurial success.
 These interesting fields are quite young disciplines and require knowledge in different areas.
 When starting a small business, hiring lots of specialists with a limited budget is not realistic.
-Usually, the first iteration of a Minimum Viable Product (MVP) is done by **hybrids**.
-This guide is meant to help you creating a great MVP and get at least 80% of the user interface/psychology right on the first try - **the lean way**.
+Usually, the first iteration of a great Minimum Viable Product (MVP) is done by **hybrids**.
+This guide is meant to help you creating a great MVP and get at least 80% of the design/psychology right on the first try - **the lean way**.

 ## Distinguishing Between UI and UX
 Often times, people use the terms ```UI``` and ```UX``` interchangeably.
 Despite some shared elements, there are notable differences.
 Here is a simple definition: